Silverbullet069/til/software-engineering/how-you-should-build-a-feature.md

 - [rochacbruno/python-project-template](https://github.com/rochacbruno/python-project-template/)

 These GitHub Repository templates whose dynamic content should be able to be populated by [GitHub Actions](https://simonwillison.net/2021/Aug/28/dynamic-github-repository-templates/).

+Using VSCode's Code Snippet feature to add reusable code snippets.
+I recommended you extract from the cheatsheet of the tech of your stack.

 ### Step 2: Create an issue and research the problem